htpeter/htpeter/README.md

 ### Hi there, I am Peter aka @htpeter 👋

-I not have have anything to share currently.
-Please feel free to read some of my projects although many are for my own use and do not have the necessary public READMEs.
+I've decided to share some of my code here so you can get a sense of my style and what I like to work on.

 If you use postgres for data science, I would love to share with you my below Postgres class that manages a lot of the messiness of managing connections but lets you perform the necessary functions.